 “It usually starts with a thorough inventory of the patient’s characteristics that are contributing to the development and maintenance of the gaming disorder,” Müller said.
 The researchers started by educating the patients on the mechanism and effects of video game addiction.
 Patients kept a personal diary of the triggers that caused them to play games, often focusing on how they felt just before a marathon session, then learned how to take that energy and redirect it.

 “In a third step, modification of the relevant characteristics is the crucial aim of the intervention,” Müller said.
 “This can for instance be enhancing the patient’s resilience towards stressful events, or his or her social skills, understanding of his or her emotional responses and simultaneously developing alternative explanations and reactions.”

 The study is promising but imperfect.
 For one, it focused exclusively on men.
 Müller said this reflected the clinic’s typical clientele.
-“While recent epidemiologic surveys have shown almost no sex differences regarding the prevalence of [interent addiction,] female patients with [interent addiction] are seldom represented in the help system.
+“While recent epidemiological surveys have shown almost no sex differences regarding the prevalence of [internet addiction,] female patients with [internet addiction] are seldom represented in the help system.
 Therefore, further clinical trials are needed to evaluate the effectiveness of [the treatment] in females.”

-Müller knows about the blindspot and said women do get help for gaming and other addictions, but noted that they often don’t seek treatment at rehab clinics.
+Müller knows about the blindspot and said women do get help for gaming and other misuse disorders, but noted that they often don’t seek treatment at rehab clinics.